Finance for Dummies is a series about personal finance topics for those without a PhD in Finance!

 How is the CPI used?

 - As an economic indicator.
-The CPI measures price inflation for consumers.
+The CPI measures price inflation for consumers and is used by Congress, the President, and the Federal Reserve to develop fiscal policy.

 - To adjust other economic measurements.
 For instance the CPI is used to calculate Social Security Cost-of-Living increases.